Witchozy/Witchozy/README.md

-- 👋 Hi, I’m @Witchozy, I'm a professional gambler/hobby mathematician and hackernoob
+- 👋 Hi, I’m @Witchozy, I'm a professional gambler/hobby mathematician/wannabe programmer :P
 - 👀 I’m interested in ... gathering data on gambling wagers and exploring how some games can be beaten
 - 🌱 I’m currently learning ...
 Python, beginner level.
 - 💞️ I’m looking to collaborate on ... any project that can teach me to code better.